 Keep your nostrils moist with frequent use of saline sprays or washes.

 Use a humidifier in your home if you have forced-air heat – the moisture helps mucus drain more effectively.
 But clean the humidifier often to protect against mold and other allergens.

 Ventilate your house on days when the pollen count isn’t high.
 Stale air aggravates sinus problems.

 5. Increase your hydration

-Drink 8 to 10 glasses of water or fruit juice to lubricate your throat and keep the mucus thin.
+Drink 8 to 10 glasses of water or fruit juice to lubricate your throat and keep mucus thin.
 Avoid alcohol and caffeine because they will dehydrate you.

 6. Conserve your energy

-Your body needs to get well — rest at least 8 hours a day.
+Your body needs to get well — rest at least eight hours a day.
 Stay in bed or nap.
 Try lying down on your side or prop yourself up with a pillow to breathe easier.